What to Include in an Effective User Access Review Policy?

 Central to UAR policy is the strategic incorporation of escalation and remediation processes.
 These twin pillars serve as safeguards, bolstering the efficacy of your UAR strategy while maintaining a seamless user experience.

 In addition to escalation, remediation is the action phase of the UAR policy, where detected issues are addressed and resolved effectively.
-This step mitigates risks by neutralizing potential threats while refining access control mechanisms for long-term sustainability.
+This step mitigates risks by neutralizing potential insider threats while refining access control mechanisms for long-term sustainability.

 7. Documentation and reporting